sowbug/archer-c9-back-to-stock/README.txt

 Beware!!
-I have only an Archer C9 v3, not a v1, so I haven't tested the v1 image included in this repository.
+I have only an Archer C9 v3, not a v1 or v2, so I haven't tested the v1/v2 images included in this repository.

+# I just want to get my C9 back to stock, I don't care how you made these images

+1. Figure out which version of c9 you have.
+2. Go to the DD-WRT admin tab.
+3. Flash the correct webflash image (c9v1-webflash.bin for v1, etc.).
+4. Done

+# How to make the images yourself

 # First, go get the stock firmware from the [TP-Link site](https://static.tp-link.com/2018/201803/20180316/Archer%20C9(US)_V3_171215.zip).
 # Then unzip it and cd into the resulting directory.